-How many stamps for 2 oz?
+How many stamps for a 2 oz letter?

 How many stamps do I need for a 2 oz letter?